 Family members may want to help each other out, but good intentions can sometimes be just that.
 If there’s a shift in the seller’s financial situation, they could be forced to raise the price, or have to try to get more competitive offers instead of selling the house to you.

 Cheaper Closing Costs

-One perk of buying a home from a family member means that closing costs will likely be lower.
+One perk of buying a house from a family member means that closing costs will likely be lower.
 You also won’t need a real estate agent, which can save as much as 6% in commission.
 There also might be less need for an inspection of the home if you trust the family member you’re purchasing from.
 There’s also flexibility in the closing date – instead of trying to get two strangers coordinated, it may be easier for both parties to schedule closing and moving dates.

-Receiving A Gift Of Equity
+What Is A Gift Of Equity?